funcx-faas/helm-chart/README.md

 ### Creating endpoint secrets for a funcx endpoint in the K8s deployment

+There are various awful ways to do this.
+Some of them are here.

 TODO: this is messy and not part of the service install so i'm not sure if it should happen here or as part of the configuration section?